pr-ju/course-material/src/courses/introduction-to-script-programming/exercises.md

 That's it!
 Now you can write your Python code in files using Visual Studio Code and then click on the ▶ button to run it.

 ## Exercise 0: Input & output
-Before you start working on these exercises, you are recommended to watch the following recorded lectures:
+Before you start working on these exercises, you are recommended to watch the following recorded video lectures:

 * [Introduction to Computers and Programming](../../lectures/introduction-to-computers-and-programming/)
 * [Using Shells](../../lectures/using-shells/)